Location: 1121 Queen Street East, Toronto

 The custard between the crepe layers was crazy delicious.
 It was rich and creamy, with an intense custardy flavour and the perfect amount of vanilla.
 Just give me a spoon and a bucket of this stuff and I’ll eat it until I literally explode.

-The tender crepes are just as good, with a very light chewiness that compliments the custard perfectly.
+The tender crepes are just as good, with a very light chewiness that complements the custard perfectly.
 The proportion of both is just right; it’s the perfect balance of creaminess and substance and amazingness.
 It was easily one of the best desserts I’ve had in ages.

 It’s not cheap, however.
 One slice comes up to a bit over ten bucks with tax, which is so much that I almost left the store without ordering anything.
 But man, it is absolutely, positively worth it.
 Aside from the fact that it’s ridiculously delicious, the quality of ingredients they’re working with is obviously high, and I have to imagine that making one of these things is quite labour intensive.
 There are so many layers and they’re all so perfect.